310mc/https-310mc.github.io-tl/source/_posts/idol_story/chiaki_1.md

 Okay, I got it!
 I’ll just have to give you a taste of my voiced alarm clock greetings, as a special treat!

 *The red flame is the mark of justice!
-Burning bright red, the sun of life!*
+The sun of life, burning bright red!*

 *Ryusei Red!
 Morisawa Chiaki!*